 In the Messages app on your Mac, search for a conversation.

 Do any of the following to delete a conversation:

 Delete an empty conversation: Move the pointer over an empty conversation, then click the Close button .

-If you use Messages in iCloud, deleting a conversation on your Mac deletes it from all your devices where Messages in iCloud is turned on.
+If you use Messages in iCloud, deleting a conversation on your Mac deletes it from all of your devices where Messages in iCloud is turned on.
 See Access your messages on all your Apple devices.